ashleyleal/ashleyleal/README.md

 ### Hi there 👋

-I'm Ashley, a second-year computer engineering student at the University of Toronto!
+I'm Ashley, a third-year computer engineering student at the University of Toronto!
 <!--
 **ashleyleal/ashleyleal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.